 - Idiot Hair: Has a single lock of hair that not even helmet hair can keep down.

-- Well-Intentioned Extremist: He was under the impression that, if he caused a great enough problem for Sturmgard, that a group strong enough to stop him would catch wind of it and form an alliance to stop a great evil.
+- Well-Intentioned Extremist: He was under the impression that, if he caused a great enough problem for Sturmgard, that a group strong enough to stop him would catch wind of it and form an alliance, and in the process be able to stop a greater evil.
 He was technically right, though this was exactly what the evil wanted; He was still personally responsible for all the suffering he caused in his bid to summon them.

 Laddegus /Jeod Luminaire, Chosen of LuxusLaddegus is not like the other members of the group.
 Mainly, his arrival was a complete rogue element in the prophecy, as far as they know.
 His very existence is a multi-faceted conundrum in that he is a sentient, albeit amnesiac, undead who carries the power of the long-forgotten demon hunters of the light adept Kendans.
 Awaking in a castle with no memory of his previous life, he is helped in his escape effort by a demon bound to a bracer on his arm.
 Once he escaped, the demon tried to overtake him, but failed.
 In a move surprising the demon, Laddegus still offered to take them with him so they could get answers, and the two haven't been far from eachother ever since.
 Laddegus has no weapon of his own, but is heavily armored, and wields not only the power of electricity, an element so rare not many people have any counter to it, but is granted power and protection by the demon in his bracer.